aryaakmal/CppND-Capstone-Snake-Game/README.md

 * User enters name at start; Score, Length and Time elapsed are printed to <Name>.results.txt in local directory
 * Game can be paused and restarted by toggling the spacebar
 * Player name displayed in window title
+* Poison placed on game grid.
+Game ends if snake passes over it.

 ## Dependencies for Running Locally
 * cmake >= 3.7